Reinforz/platform-status-blog/README.md

-# Automatically receive messages in discord about a platform's status
+# How to automatically receive messages in discord when a platform is down

 Hello everyone!
 In this blog, we will look at how to automate the process of getting notified in discord if a platform's status is down.
 It is very helpful as it notifies developers in discord when their website is down.
 We will learn about the following topics in this blog:
 - Using utilities like webhooks, cron jobs, SSH